sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/Scaler-Paid/1-DSA/3-Arrays-1D.md

 ### Q3.
 Rain Water Trapped
 Learning: focus on thinking better instead of making algorithm design process simpler/intuitive.
 There's no need to make the solution that could be understood by anyone (since making it that simple takes time).

+There's an alternative approach -
+1. Single wall's contribution = `min(leftMax, rightMax) - height[i]`.
+Consider only if positive.
+2. Movement (iteration) and max optimization (or no need actually) - find the maximum wall first, and use that as rightMax when going from left to right.
+And use it as leftMax when going from right to left.
+Calculate the other max, i.e. leftMax and rightMax, respectively, in a window (rolling) fashion. *Note that this approach is linear but not one-pass, you go from left to max wall.
+Then you go from right to max wall - two separate loops*, noting that these two loops are equivalent to a one-pass-approach is key.
 ![](../../../../assets/3-Arrays-1D-image-10-ab28a569.png)
 Own solution (not the simplest) - has some bug:
 ```js